Published February 27, 2019

 Not sure what to ask?
 Here are a few suggestions:

-When it comes to online fairs, you’ll also have plenty of opportunity to ask questions.
+When it comes to online fairs, you’ll also have plenty of opportunities to ask questions.
 Lawson states that you can ‘interact with stands and ask lots of questions through our live chat feature – these chat sessions are with real people from some of Australia’s best companies so make a good impression by showing you are hungry for information!’

 Enjoy the Experience